-- Return pan to heat and add remaining olive oil.
-Add the garlic, ginger, broccoli and grated carrots.
+Return pan to heat and add remaining olive oil.
+Add the garlic, ginger, and broccoli.
 Cook until the vegetables are just crisp tender, about 2-3 minutes.

-- Meanwhile, whisk together the soy sauce, brown sugar, remaining 1/2 teaspoon sesame oil, Hoisin sauce, cornstarch and water.
-Stir into pan along with the cooked chicken and prepared noodles.
+Meanwhile, whisk together the coconut aminos, fish sauce, sweetener, remaining 1/2 teaspoon sesame oil, xanthan gum (if using) and water.
+Stir into the pan along with the cooked chicken and prepared noodles.
 Allow sauce to bubble and thicken up and toss to coat well.
 Adjust seasonings with salt and pepper as needed plus chili flakes or Sriracha if desired.

-- Serve hot topped with sesame seeds and green onions, if desired.
+Serve hot and garnish with sesame seeds, green onions, and carrots, if desired.

 More takeout inspired noodles:

 eRIN THE SIDE OF YUMMY -